Do I Need Boat Insurance? All Your Boat & Yacht FAQs Answered

 Liability coverage helps protect your assets and financial well-being if you are found legally responsible for causing property damage or injury to other people while operating your vessel.
 In most cases, it includes coverage for bodily injury, property damage and legal expenses.
 It is included in most boat and other marine policies.

 Consider your risk tolerance and financial circumstances when choosing the level of protection that’s right for you – then discuss your liability coverage needs, options, deductible and policy limits with your insurance representative.

 Transport coverage depends on where and how you are transporting your vessel.

 Overland transportation, which is typically included on marine policies, covers physical damage that occurs while your vessel is being loaded, unloaded or transported on its trailer within a 500-mile radius of your home port or storage yard.
 This protection is extended to dinghies on yacht policies, too.

 Your boat, yacht or dinghy, however, is not covered while being transported as waterborne cargo, including loading and unloading.

-It depends.
 If you have the applicable endorsements on your boat or car insurance policies, the trailer you use to tow your boat may be protected.
 Your insurance representative can help you determine which polices and options are best to insure your trailer.

 Liability coverage, which is included in most boat and other marine policies, provides protection if you are found legally responsible for causing injury to another person while operating your boat.

-It is important to review your coverage needs with your insurance representative on an annual basis, or whenever you make “after-market” modifications to your vessel, to ensure your policy remains adequate for your needs and budget.
+It’s important to review your coverage needs with your insurance representative on an annual basis, or whenever you make “after-market” modifications to your vessel, to ensure your policy remains adequate for your needs and budget.